£40 M&S Gift Card welcome gift

 Your premiums are guaranteed, so they won’t change for the length of the policy, unless you alter your policy.

 Yes, you can apply to add Critical Illness Cover when you take out life insurance.
 If you're aged between 18 and 67 and a UK resident at the time of your application, then you're eligible.
 The policy must end before your 70th birthday.
 Adding this important benefit means that your policy could pay out on your death or on diagnosis of one of the specified conditions during the policy term.
-It also pays out if you are terminally ill and you meet Legal & General’s definition, except in the last 12 months of the policy.
+It also pays out if you are terminally ill and you meet Legal & General’s definition.

 Saga Critical Illness Cover, provided by Legal & General, is designed to help cover critical illnesses which could have a severe impact on your lifestyle.
 The policy covers more conditions than the most recent guidelines published by the Association of British Insurers (ABI).